-Whistleblowers who meet certain criteria may be eligible for an award if their information leads to an administrative proceeding in which over $1 million in total monetary sanctions is ordered and/or voluntary payments are made to the OSC.
+Whistleblowers who meet certain criteria may be eligible for a financial award.
+To qualify, your information must lead to an administrative proceeding in which over $1 million in total monetary sanctions is ordered and/or voluntary payments are made to the OSC.
+In addition:

-- Whistleblower reports must meet information eligibility criteria; and
+- Whistleblower reports must meet information eligibility criteria

-To be eligible for an award, a whistleblower's report must include original information that is voluntarily provided regarding possible violation(s) of Ontario securities law (see our Submission Guide: Types of Misconduct to Report for examples).
+To be eligible for an award, you must voluntarily provide original information regarding possible violations of Ontario securities law by submitting a report to the Office of the Whistleblower.

 Original information is information that is not already known to the OSC from any other source, and that the whistleblower has obtained in one of the following two ways:

-- Independent knowledge: information derived from a whistleblower's experiences, communications, or observations in employment, business, or social interactions; or
+- Independent knowledge: information derived from a whistleblower's experiences, communications, and observations in employment, business, or social interactions; or

 - Independent analysis: critical analysis of publicly available information or data that reveals additional insight that is not generally known or available to the public.

 Information is voluntarily provided to the OSC if you or your lawyer submit it before receiving a request (by summons or otherwise) from the OSC, another securities regulator, a self-regulatory organization (such as IIROC or the MFDA), or a law enforcement agency.

 Information is not considered to be voluntarily reported if it is provided in connection with your pre-existing reporting obligations.

 Ineligible information includes tips that are misleading, untrue, speculative, non-specific, publicly known, illegally obtained, or subject to solicitor-client privilege.
 Some examples of information that would generally be ineligible for an award include: